michigan-musicer/mlir-loop-tiling/README.md

 # Issues

-- uncertain if line 34 makes sense
+- [DONE] uncertain if line 34 makes sense
-- uncertain how to init `row_size` on line 48
+- [DONE] uncertain how to init `row_size` on line 48
     - we thought `cache_size % row_length` was fine, but this causes us never to enter the while loop if the cache is smaller than the array
-- current impl does not correctly handle working set size greater than cache
+- [DONE] current impl does not correctly handle working set size greater than cache

 # Todos
-- figure out what "adjust best col to meet working set size constraint" is in tss.cpp
-    - probably related to previous issue?
 - Create a pass in MLIR to apply TSS
     - set up MLIR on server
     - copy over relevant parts of the MLIR loop tiling passes